We've independently reviewed this article to make sure it's as accurate as we can make it.

-Check whether the outlet is broken or you’ve overloaded the circuit.
+If your freezer is tripping your breaker, check whether the outlet is broken or you’ve overloaded the circuit.
 You should also look for wear and rust on the power cord and the plug.
 Then reset the defrost timer to check for issues with the heater.
-If you still haven’t found the problem, you’ll probably need to replace the compressor.

 Ready to hunt down your freezer’s problem?
 Our article will walk you through the process step by step.